PizziPayment/PizziBackDeploymentTools/README.md

 ## Scripts:
 - `update.sh`: builds the runner images of the authorization and resource servers.
-To build those images, the script pulls the repositories and make two `builder` images.
+  - Requirements:
+    - git
+    - npm
+    - docker
+  - Steps:
+    - Fetch project from github
+    - Fetch production project dependencies with npm
+    - Compile typescript in a container
+    - Build a runner from the produced artefacts

-- `clean.sh`: cleans artefacts and fetched packages needed by the build step.
+- `clean.sh`: cleans artefacts produced by the `update.sh` and remove created docker volume and images.

-Once you ran `update.sh`, you can launch the services of the `docker-compose.yaml` in the following order:
+Once you ran `update.sh`, `docker-compose.yaml`'s services can be launched in the following order:
 - db
 - rsc-server auth-server